sibyllinesoft/rave/docs/NGINX-GITLAB-FIX-COMPLETE.md

 # GitLab Nginx 404 Fix - COMPLETE ✅

+> _Legacy note: instructions mention the deprecated `gitlab-complete/` Docker Compose stack, which has since been removed from the repository._

 ## Problem Identified
 The nginx container was serving 404 errors because:
 1. **Database Migration Failure**: GitLab was failing to start due to corrupted database schema causing migration errors: